grauwoelfchen/daccord/README.rst

-Cli tools which are originally introduced as ``domainfinder`` in the [Go: Building Web Applications] Book.
-This is inspired project it, and written in Rust.
+Cli tools which are originally introduced as ``domainfinder`` in the `Go: Building Web Applications`_ Book.
+This is inspired project by it, and written in Rust.

-[Go: Building Web Applications]: https://github.com/PacktPublishing/Go-Building-Web-Applications
+.. _`Go: Building Web Applications`: https://github.com/PacktPublishing/Go-Building-Web-Applications

 .. code:: zsh